zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration.md

 <a name="portal-extensions-configuration-expediting-deployment"></a>
 ## Expediting deployment

-To deploy expedited changes, developers can send a pull request for each branch in the portal repository, i.e., Dogfood, MPAC and Production.
+To deploy expedited changes, developers can send a pull request for each branch in the Portal repository, i.e., Dogfood, MPAC and Production.
 How to send the pull request is specified in  [portalfx-extensions-publishing.md](portalfx-extensions-publishing.md).

 Typically, all pull requests are for the Dev branch.
 When a pull request for an environment is marked as complete, the specified commit can be cherry-picked from that environment and included in a pull request for the next branch.
 The dev branch is followed by the **Dogfood** branch, which in turn is followed by the **MPAC** branch and finally the production branch.